 Yes, a 7 year old can ride a skateboard while an adult is watching the child.
 Ensure the kid is wearing protective gear like a helmet, elbow, and knee guards to prevent injuries.

-- Let the kid stand on it without moving, let him/her feel comfortable on a board on wheels.
+- Let the kid stand on it without moving, and let him/her feel comfortable on a board on wheels.

 - Hold his/her hands and let them move forward while maintaining balance.

 - Once you find them getting comfortable on a moving board, leave their hands and let them ride freely on a slight downhill.